epsalt/homepage/posts/2018-01-13-running-map.md

 the [New York Times][nyt].

-After adding movement, all the points start superimposed and then venture out in their different directions.
+After adding movement, all the points start superimposed and then venture out in different directions.
 This creates an effect similar to a swarm of insects or a [Super Meat Boy victory sequence][meat].
 The heatmap is built up over time as all of the points move along their routes.

 ## Implementation

 The map is displayed in the browser using [D3.js][d3].
-I've been tinkering with the library for a few years and this is my first serious project.
-I relied on a few examples to get things going, such as [this block][block] and viewing-source on the [America's Cup article][oracle] mentioned earlier.

-The steps involved in creating the visualization were:
+I have been tinkering with the library for a few years and this is my first serious project.
+I relied heavily on a few examples to get things going, such as [this block][block] and viewing-source on the [America's Cup article][oracle] mentioned earlier.
+Broadly, the steps involved in creating the visualization were:

 1. Exporting my [run data from Strava][export]
 2. Writing a simple `.gpx` parser in Python (you could also